 Our audit was conducted for the purpose of forming opinions on the financial statements as a whole that collectively comprise the Town of DeKalb's basic financial statements.
-The Schedule of Certificates of Deposit, Schedule of Long-Term Debt, and Schedule of Surety Bonds for Municipal Officials, which are the responsibility of management, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-Such information has not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we do not express an opinion or provide any assurance on it.
+The Schedule of Certificates of Deposits and Schedule of Surety Bonds for Municipal Officials, which are the responsibility of management, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Such information has not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we do not express an opinion or provide any assurance on them.